 For more than 20 years, Tompkins has led teams in the luxury hospitality, wellness and spa industries, and also serves as chairman of the International Spa Association (ISPA).
 As a former CEO of Miraval Resorts, Hilton Head Health and PALM Health, vice president of hotels & spa at Turning Stone Casino and an executive with Canyon Ranch Health Resorts, Tompkins boasts a diverse background and an ability to create global brand leading teams in the three converging market segments

-Katie Gechijian is a Lead Consultant at Proactive Talent Strategies focused on Recruiting Optimization, OnDemand Recruiting, and Sourcing Coaching/Training using diverse techniques and technology.
-She also does freelance business and personal brand consulting.
+Katie Gechijian is a Senior Recruiting Consultant at Reveal Global Intelligence.
+Reveal finds talent that has been "unfindable" via traditional database strategies.
+Reveal specializes in identification and talent mapping, competitive & market intelligence, and market disruptive candidate recruitment and care.
 Katie has spent the last fifteen years in financial services talent acquisition, most recently as a Vice President of Talent Acquisition at Wells Fargo.
-During her eleven years with Wells Fargo, she created and led the Enterprise Sourcing Forum and was a champion for innovation in the bank’s pursuit of finding, engaging, and hiring prospective team members.
-She is on the Hiretual Advisory Board, and is becoming a recognized speaker and contributor with CareerArc, Entelo, HireConf, and SourceCon.
-In 2016, she placed second out of more than 1200 participants in the “World’s Greatest Sourcer” competition, held by Entelo & The Sourcing Institute.
+During her eleven years with Wells Fargo, she created and led the Enterprise Sourcing Forum and was a champion for innovation in the bank's pursuit of finding, engaging, and hiring prospective team members.
+She is on the Hiretual Advisory Board, and is a recognized speaker and contributor with CareerArc, Entelo, HireConf, and SourceCon.
+In 2016, she placed second out of more than 1200 participants in the "World's Greatest Sourcer" competition, held by Entelo & The Sourcing Institute.
 Katie enjoys building communities to connect friends, neighbors and professionals to one another.
-She leverages her social networking expertise to connect within her neighborhood and globally, planning events for her local park, for recruiting professionals, and creating resources for almost 37,000 women internationally within a maternity community.
-She also leads multiple fundraising activities for her son’s elementary school Parent-Teacher organization.
-Katie is a native of Alabama and she and her sons Elliott (7) and James (3) live in Birmingham, Alabama.
+She leverages her social networking expertise to connect within her neighborhood and globally, planning events for her local park, for recruiting professionals, and creating resources for almost 56,000 women internationally within a maternity community.
+Katie is a native of Alabama and she and her family live in Birmingham, Alabama.

 Josh is a member of the Labor & Employment Practice Group at Maynard Cooper & Gale.
 He received his J.D. from the University of Alabama School of Law and his B.A. in Economics from the University of Virginia.
 Josh provides representation and guidance to clients across a broad range of EEO, wage and hour, and labor and employment matters.
 He also advises companies in highly regulated industries on regulatory compliance and represents them in a variety of administrative matters.